ece362-purdue/proton-labs/lab0-intro/README.md

 - `Step out` - this will run the rest of the current function and stop at the next line of the calling function.
 - `Restart` - this will restart your program from the beginning, similar to `Reset device`.
 - `Stop` - this will stop your program and disconnect the debugger, at which your Proton will remain halted.

+Click the `Step over` button (or press F10) to step over each line.
+Once we step over the `gpio_put` lines, you should see the LEDs turn on or off.

 > [!IMPORTANT]
 > Show your TA your working serial connection and debug mode.
 Show that you can step over the `printf` lines and the LED output value change lines, and that you can see the Proton LED turn on you step over the `gpio_put(25, 1)` line.  **Do not proceed until you have shown a TA your working debugger.**  Commit all your changes and push it to your repository now.
 Use a descriptive commit message that mentions the step number.